Utility Machine Learning & AI Solutions

 Mosaic can be that data science partner to help you ascend the analytics maturity curve quickly.
 Whether you need support identifying quick win opportunities, executing on those opportunities, or raising the organizational level of comfort around AI or ML – Mosaic has you covered.
 After working for several customers in the utility world, we feel very confident in being able to design & deploy effective utility machine learning solutions & that bring value to any area of the business.

 Our data science team is adept at developing machine learning models across the advanced analytics spectrum, especially for utilities and energy companies.
 We have worked multiple client engagements where we develop a suite of tools and capabilities that facilitate ongoing learning from data to bring continuous value through machine learning and artificial intelligence.
 Additionally, Mosaic excels at innovation, working collegially and interactively with our utility clients to build innovative solutions.
 This expertise and comfort with thoughtfully applying the tools and techniques of data science to varied and unique business needs set us apart.

 Working together, we have succeeded in developing and disseminating new and advanced approaches, tools and models across large utilities and oil & gas firms.
 Some of our energy and utility clients include Exelon, Alliant Energy, LG&E, PPL, Spire Energy, Suez, Suburban Propane, and so we demonstrate breadth and depth across electricity, water, and natural gas distribution.

 Don’t have time to review right now?
-Download our Utility ML & AI solutions sheet.
+Download our utilities machine learning solutions sheet.